Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 These snapshots establish each operator's baseline for the current epoch.
 The actual voting power will be populated in the next step based on individual delegations.
 This ensures that later delegation changes cannot alter voting weight once the snapshot phase is complete.

 ##### 6.5 Vault-Operator Delegation Snapshots

+With operator snapshots ready, we now record the weighted stake from each specific vault-to-operator delegation into the relevant `OperatorSnapshot` and update the total stake in the `EpochSnapshot`.

+Copy and paste the following code at the bottom of your test function:

 ```rust
         // Record all vault-to-operator delegations